 What is the Fire Safety Order?

 The Regulatory Reform (Fire Safety) Order 2005 came into force on 1st October 2006.
 Made under the Regulatory Reform Act 2001, which consolidated other legislation such as the Fire Precautions Act, licensing Act and Housing Acts into one simple single order.
+You can view the order on the UK Government’s official legislation site.

 Does it affect me?